 - A. TAWS-B Display. - (1) Terrain is shown on the TAWS-B page in three colors: black, yellow, and red.
 Refer to Table 1 for a general description of the TAWS-B color codes.
 Obstacles are also given on the TAWS-B page.
-There are five symbols given by the TAWS-B system: unlighted obstacles (less than 1000 feet AGL), lighted obstacles (less than 1000 feet AGL), unlighted obstacles (more than 1000 feet AGL), and possible impact points.
+There are five symbols given by the TAWS-B system: unlighted obstacles (less than 1000 feet AGL), lighted obstacles (less than 1000 feet AGL), unlighted obstacles (more than 1000 feet AGL), lighted obstacles (more than 1000 feet AGL), and possible impact points.